John Webb Singer, who was born in Frome on 23rd February 1819.

 Founded in 1848 J. W. Singer & Sons started out with a small forge on Eagle Lane, but grew to become one of Frome’s major employers and was responsible for producing some of the world’s most iconic public statues, including Boudica on the Thames Embankment in London, Justice that crowns the Old Bailey and the lions at the Rhodes memorial in Capetown, South Africa.

 Sue Bucklow has been researching and studying Singer’s life and work since 2001 and has discovered a number of previously unseen images of the foundry at work in surviving glass negatives, as well as correspondence and family photographs.
-Sue was excited to be able to share her research in an exhibition which was held at Rook Lane Arts in July 2019.
+Sue was excited to be able to share her research in the exhibition which was held at Rook Lane Arts in July 2019.

 Sue said, “The history of John Webb Singer and all that he did for Frome is truly fascinating.
 Setting up a foundry that employed hundreds of local people, working with the top sculptors of the day, casting statues that were sent all over the world, as well as establishing the Frome Art School are just a few of the stories we’ll be highlighting during the Rook Lane Arts project.”